What Is Therapeutic Phlebotomy Treatment?

 Aside from the risks associated with phlebotomy, some patients may experience some of the following side effects:

 Many of the side effects are just like what someone might experience after donating blood.
 Many times, some of these side effects can be lessened or avoided by treating your patients the same way as you would for a blood donation.
-This includes making sure they’ve eaten something beforehand and are properly hydrated.
+This includes making sure they’ve eaten something beforehand and are adequately hydrated.

 Some patients will feel better if they have something to snack on during or after the procedure, too.
 It’s vital that they stay hydrated, as well.
 These simple measures can help most patients avoid things like dizziness or even fainting spells due to a loss of blood.